Unsupported Child’s Benefit

 If you're working and are granted the Unsupported Childs Benefit, you may also qualify for the In-work tax credit from Inland Revenue

-You won't be able to get the Unsupported Child's Benefit at the same time as Board payments from Child, Youth and Family or Working for Families Tax Credits from Inland Revenue (expect In-work tax credit) for the same child.
+You won't be able to get the Unsupported Child's Benefit at the same time as Board payments from Child, Youth and Family or Working for Families Tax Credits from Inland Revenue (except In-work tax credit) for the same child.

 When you apply for an Unsupported Child’s Benefit for a child, the parent/caregiver will be invited to discuss the situation.
 There are some circumstances where this won’t happen, for example, when a recent Child, Youth and Family Group Conference has been held.